Hotmoka/hotmoka/tutorial/Takamaka.md

 > this solution would not allow one to write `StorageMap<MyEnum, BigInteger>`, where
 > `MyEnum` is an enumeration type with no instance non-transient fields: both
 > `MyEnum` and `BigInteger` are storage types, but neither extends `Storage`.
+> The fact that fields of type `java.lang.Object` or interface actually hold a
+> storage value at the end of a transaction is checked dynamically (see the
+> dynamic checks below).

 12. there are no static initializer methods;